planetfederal/FaultedEarth/README.md

     ant debug -Dapp.port=9080

-## Deployment
+## Prepare App for Deployment

-To create a war with the application, run
+To create a static war servlet run the following:

     ant static-war

-The resulting artifact is `build/FaultedEarth.war`.
+The servlet will be assembled in the build directory.

+To use a different path for the local GeoServer than `/geoserver-geonode-dev/`, you can add the following option to the `ant static-war` command:

+    -Dapp.deploy.geoserver=<geoserver_path>

+where <geoserver_path> is e.g. `/geoserver/`